FriendsNone/FunctionKey-Bot/README.md

 # FunctionKey-Bot
-Alternatively named as NoneBot.
+Alternatively named as FnKey-Bot.
+Previously named as NoneBot.

-A Discord bot made by a lazy person.
+A WIP fun Discord bot made by a lazy person.

 # Required stuffs
 - Programs
   - Node.JS (7.10.0+)
   - FFmpeg
+  - Any terminal/console application
 - Dependencies
   - `discord.js`
   - `opusscript` (use `node-opus` if possible)
   - `ytdl-core`
+  - `require`

 # Installation
 Assuming that you've already installed git, Node.JS and FFmpeg.
 If not, install them now.
 1. Clone the repository with `git clone https://github.com/FriendsNone/NoneBot.git`
 2. Get the dependencies with `npm install`
-3. Check the `./cmds` folder and all `*.js` if it's properly cloned/downloaded
+3. Check all the files if it's properly cloned/downloaded
-4. Customize `config.json` and `./cmds/*.js` to your liking
+4. Customize `config.json`, `games.js`, and `commands/*.js` to your liking
 5. Run with `npm start`

 If you're a Windows user, follow these steps for getting FFmpeg working